SolidBlock-cn/extshape/UpdateLog-en.md

 - See the update log for 3.1.6-beta.1、3.1.6-beta.2、3.1.6-beta.3.

+### 3.1.6-beta.10

+- Removed `extshape:product` number provider type, and the `minecraft:product` number provider type of vanilla 26.3-snapshot-9 is used instead.

 ### 3.1.6-beta.9

 - Following the changes of 26.3-snapshot-8, now concretes can be cut into blocks of this mod with the stonecutter.